dayta-ai/.github/docs/pull_request_template.md

 ## Confirmation checklist
 - [ ] My code follows the style guidelines of this project
-- [ ] I have commented my code, especially in hard to understand areas
+- [ ] I have commented on my code, especially in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
 - [ ] I have made changes to configuration files(if any)
 - [ ] I have added tests to prove my feature/fix works